raxvan/precompiler/docs/main.md

 - `#source \w __ID__`

 Possible values for `__ID__` where identifier can be:
-1. `break` will stop precompiling the rest of the tokens of the exsiting file.
+1. `break` will stop precompiling of the current file
+2. `exit` will exit precompiling.
-2. `once` will skip all includes of this file if the files was already included or inlined
+3. `once` will skip all includes of this file if the files was already included or inlined
-3. `dup` will enable inclusion of this file multiple times (to bypass `SourceOnceByDefault` option)
+4. `dup` will enable inclusion of this file multiple times (to bypass `SourceOnceByDefault` option)
-4. `info` will output a comment containing information about the source file
+5. `info` will output a comment containing information about the source file

 ### error
 Stops execution and throws an error.